 *All TCUs are required to apply for either the curriculum/program enhancement or new curriculum/program development.

-**TCUs with four-year degree programs in environmental sustainability are required to support a student fellowship.
+**TCUs with four-year degree programs in environmental sustainability is required to support a student fellowship.
 TCUs with a two-year degree program in environmental sustainability or related fields can support a student transferring to a four-year institution.
 The student will be required to participate in a place-based research project prior to transfer.

 Grant Application Timeline: